 Thanks to this state support, my parents were able to feed their young family, get medical care, and buy a home.
 Now, my parents are both public school teachers with masters degrees.
 My father is an American citizen and valued member of the community.
 My brother is also a New Hampshire schoolteacher.
 That's why I support issues like Medicaid expansion, raising the minimum wage, and paid family leave: I know that sometimes good folks just need a little help during the hard times.

-As for me, my law practice focuses on representing New Hampshire citizens like you and me in a variety of civil litigation matters.
-I am a proud member of the New Hampshire Association for Justice, a statewide organization working to preserve a fair and effective justice system.
+As for me, my law practice focuses on representing New Hampshire residents in a variety of civil litigation matters.
+I am a proud board member of the New Hampshire Association for Justice, a statewide organization working to preserve a fair and effective justice system.

 In my free time, I enjoy playing music and watching Boston sports, particularly the Red Sox.

 When I was elected to the New Hampshire House of Representatives in 2018, I pledged that I would support legislation that benefited working Granite Staters, not just corporations and the wealthy.

 With the help of my Democratic colleagues in the House, I was able to deliver on that commitment.
 Despite the abbreviated 2020 legislative session, during the biennium we passed dozens of important bills relating to education, health care, the environment, criminal justice reform, LBTQ+ rights, and many other areas.
 Unfortunately, many important bills – even ones with bipartisan support – were vetoed by Governor Sununu.

 Below is a small sampling of bills passed by the House in the 2019-2020 term.
 I look forward to continuing this legislative progress if re-elected by the citizens of Ward 2!